How common is aphantasia? Prevalence and research figures

 Self-report estimates suggest over half of affected people discover aphantasia only after age 25.
 Many lived decades assuming "imagine that" was metaphorical for everyone.

-Take the scientifically validated VVIQ test in 5 minutes and find out if you are among the 3–5 %.
+Take the VST-16 in 5 minutes and find out if you are among the ~1–4 % (methodology modeled on the VVIQ, Marks 1973).